 Unfortunately, it’s not like the voice in “Field of Dreams” – loosely paraphrased, “If you build it, they will come.”:

-It takes hard work to grow a business, and getting your first 100 customers may seem to be a daunting task.
+It takes hard work to grow a small business, and getting your first 100 customers may seem to be a daunting task.
 There are things you can do, though, to speed up the process and make it easier:

 - Create a business plan.
 What?
 You don’t have one?
 Then how do you know what you’re going to sell and how you’re going to get your first 100 customers?
 A good business plan should contain the following sections: